 When you are in Eleanor - Buffalo, you'll notice that it is more blue-collar than most other communities in America.
 36.05% of Eleanor - Buffalo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eleanor - Buffalo is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Eleanor - Buffalo who work in healthcare (11.16%), management occupations (10.64%), and office and administrative support (10.51%).

-A relatively large number of people in Eleanor - Buffalo telecommute to their jobs.
-Overall, about 9.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Eleanor - Buffalo’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Eleanor - Buffalo’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Eleanor - Buffalo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Eleanor - Buffalo does not have a public transit system used by locals to get to and from work.

 The citizens of Eleanor - Buffalo are slightly less educated than the national average of 21.84% for the average city or town: 13.94% of adults in Eleanor - Buffalo have a bachelor's degree or advanced degree